MetOffice/stylist/documentation/source/developer-information/overview.rst

 There will be situations where a piece of future work (or potential future work) needs to be recorded but doesn't form a coherent issue.
-In these cases a "todo" block in the doc-string may be appropriate
+In these cases a "todo" block in the docstring may be appropriate